01. History of Asbestos Use

 Asbestos Litigation Against Buffalo Pumps, Inc.

 As of 2017, Ampco Pittsburgh’s Annual Report to Shareholders reported 6,907 pending asbestos claims against Buffalo Pumps, Inc. and other divisions owned by Ampco.
-They also documented more than $21 million in settlement and defense costs for the company, who receives more than 1,000 new claims each year.
+They also documented more than $21 million in asbestos claim payouts and defense costs for the company, who receives more than 1,000 new claims each year.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 One such case involved Edward Merwitz, a shipfitter who was diagnosed with mesothelioma in January 2010 and died six months later.
 Merwitz worked in the Philadelphia Navy Yard in the late 1960s, working with asbestos-containing pumps, gaskets, insulation and packing products, among other materials.
 Buffalo Pumps, Inc. and eight other companies were mentioned in the lawsuit.
 Merwitz claimed there were no warnings of the risks of asbestos exposure from any of the companies, and he was not given sufficient protection from fibers.
 Although Merwitz passed away before the trial’s completion, his family was awarded $7.25 million.